AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Background and Related Work

-Researchers have proposed methods for approaching AI safety concerns during the development of AI-based software, including dataset construction methods~\cite{wang2024beancounter}, evaluation of AI safety risks~\cite{wang2023on}, mitigation strategies~\cite{jung2024a, chen2023holistic}, and monitoring strategies~\cite{naveed2024towards}.
-Additionally, governance frameworks have been proposed to address AI safety concerns.
-For instance, Agarwal \etal~\cite{agarwal2024sevenLayerModelforAIFairnessStandard} introduced a seven-layer model to standardise fairness assessment, and Lu \etal~\cite{lu2024responsibleAIPattern} described responsible AI patterns for governance and engineering.
-Others have surveyed bias in AI systems across scientific disciplines~\cite{mcgovern2024identifyingAIBiasforEarthScience}, and proposed governance structures such as independent audits~\cite{falco2021governingAISafetyThroughIndependentAudits} and ethics-to-practice frameworks~\cite{shneiderman2020bridgingGapBetweenEthicsandPractices, amodei2016concrete}.
-Furthermore, policies such as the EU AI Safety Standards~\cite{pouget2024EUAISafetyStandards} or ISO 42001~\cite{isoISOIEC420012023} aim to regulate high-risk AI systems.
-ISO/IEC 42001~\cite{isoISOIEC420012023} is an international standard for AI systems, offering a framework for organisations address risks related to transparency, robustness, and accountability.
-Similarly, ISO/IEC 15408~\cite{EAL} defines evaluation assurance levels used to measure the confidence that system's principal features are reliably implemented.
-While primarily used for general software assurance, these levels, from EAL1 (functionally tested) to EAL7 (formally verified design and tested) illustrate how multi-tiered assessment framework can be adopted to evaluate AI systems.
-However, such policies often remain high-level and do not provide concrete action suggestions~\cite{pouget2024EUAISafetyStandards}.
+Transitioning to the mitigation of AI-specific technical failures, researchers have proposed novel methods for approaching these concerns during the development of AI-based software.
+These include dataset construction methods~\citep{wang2024beancounter}, evaluation of AI safety risks~\citep{wang2023on}, mitigation strategies~\citep{jung2024a, chen2023holistic}, and monitoring techniques~\citep{naveed2024towards}.
+Additionally, comprehensive governance frameworks have been proposed to address reliability of AI components and defect prevention at a systemic level.
+For instance, \citet{agarwal2024sevenLayerModelforAIFairnessStandard} introduced a seven-layer model to standardise fairness assessment, and~\citet{lu2024responsibleAIPattern} described responsible AI patterns for governance and engineering.
+Others have surveyed bias in AI systems across scientific disciplines~\citep{mcgovern2024identifyingAIBiasforEarthScience} and proposed governance structures such as independent audits~\citep{falco2021governingAISafetyThroughIndependentAudits} and ethics-to-practice frameworks~\citep{shneiderman2020bridgingGapBetweenEthicsandPractices, amodei2016concrete}.
+Furthermore, policies such as the EU AI Safety Standards~\citep{pouget2024EUAISafetyStandards} aim to regulate high-risk AI systems.
+On an international level, ISO/IEC 42001~\citep{isoISOIEC420012023} offers a standard framework for organisations to address risks related to transparency, robustness, and accountability.
+However, such policies and frameworks often remain high-level and do not provide concrete action suggestions for practitioners to mitigate failures in everyday development~\citep{pouget2024EUAISafetyStandards}.
+To help address this gap between high-level regulatory principles and practical engineering implementation, recent industry efforts, such as the emerging UL 3115 standard~\citep{ul3115}, aim to offer a more structured evaluation framework.
+Rather than acting as a definitive solution, it outlines a cross-domain set of safety guidelines—touching upon concrete aspects like model robustness, data privacy, bias identification, and transparency—that are intended to be integrated with existing domain-specific end-product standards.